aztecher/toyvmm/README.md

 ## Features and Capabilities

 * Can run a virtual machine!
-* Customizing the memory size of your virtual machine is available.
+* Customizing the number of vCPU and memory size of your virtual machine is available.
-  * Currently only one vCPU is supported, but support for multiple vCPUs is planned for implementation.
 * Support virtio-blk and virtio-net to execute disk and network I/O in virtual machine.
   * Thanks to the virtio-blk, toyvmm can launch the guest OS from rootfs images like ubuntu-18.04.ext4, not only initramfs.
   * Thanks to the virtio-net, the virtual machine can reach out of the host (requires the host-side iptables setting).